erturklab/delivr_cfos/README.md

 ### ILastik requirements
 We recommend the latest beta version from the official website: https://www.ilastik.org/download.html.
 We used 1.4.0b26.

+### TeraConverter requirements
+We recommend the latest portable version from the offical website: https://github.com/abria/TeraStitcher/wiki/Binary-packages#terastitcher-portable-no-gui--only-command-line-tools. we used 1.11.10.

 ### File requirements
 We assume that the files are a series of 16-bit TIFF files, one per z-plane.
 Our model is optimized for data acquired with approx. 1.62 x 1.62 x 6 µm (x/y/z/) voxel size.